openstax/tagging-legend/README.md

   - `ost-video` with `os-embed`
   - `ost-interactive` with `os-embed`
   - `ost-assessed-feature` with optional `os-embed`
-  - `ost-exercise-choice` for practice-problems so we can give one to the student and then optionally follow up.
+  - `ost-exercise-choice` for os-practice-problems so we can give one to the student and then optionally follow up.
   - `ost-feature` (means it's a step, but doesn't need any other special handling)
 - End-of-chapter assessments
   - `ost-chapter-review` tells Tutor questions are chapter review